The Cycle of Addiction

 The ability of alcohol and drugs to strongly activate brain reward mechanisms is the primary catalyst in the cycle of addiction.
-But there are also certain risk factors and characteristics leading a person toward alcohol and drugs in ways which can contribute to developing addictive patterns.
+But there are also certain risk factors and characteristics leading a person toward alcohol and drugs in ways that can contribute to developing addictive patterns.

 The cycle of addiction begins simply with a problem; stress or discomfort, and some form of emotional or physical pain are the most common the experiences where people want to change the way they are feeling.
 Working through discomfort is never easy, and some individuals find it unendurable, and aren’t able to see a solution to the problem.
 Using drugs and alcohol in this way, often call self-medicating, can be very common.